Skip to content

 How can I verify if Dr. Zamarian is truly a specialist in plastic surgery?

 You can confirm my credentials directly on the website of the Regional Medical Council of Paraná, searching for CRM-PR 17.388 and RQE 15.688.
 It is also possible to consult the website of the Brazilian Society of Plastic Surgery (SBCP) to verify my status as a Full Member.
-These are the safest ways to confirm the qualifications of any plastic surgeon in Brazil.
+These are reliable ways to confirm the qualifications of any plastic surgeon in Brazil.

 Does Dr. Zamarian treat international patients?